-The treatment of NASH is currently limited to lifestyle changes and specific treatment of comorbidities.
-People with NASH are advised to make dietary changes and exercise to lose weight, and to avoid heavy alcohol consumption.
+The treatment of advanced fibrosis due to NASH is currently limited to lifestyle changes and specific treatment of comorbidities.
+People with advanced fibrosis due to NASH are advised to make dietary changes and exercise to lose weight, and to avoid heavy alcohol consumption.

 REGENERATE (Randomized Global Phase 3 Study to Evaluate the Impact on NASH with Fibrosis of Obeticholic Acid Treatment) is a randomized, double-blind, placebo-controlled, multicenter trial.
 It is assessing the safety and potential benefit of OCA on liver-related clinical outcomes in NASH patients with fibrosis.
 Read more about REGENERATE here.

 OCA has not been approved for the treatment of NASH by any regulatory authority in any geography and is considered an investigational treatment for this indication.